Mobiliteitsfabriek/nextrelease-test/README.md

 1. Click 'Edit', then 'Publish release'.
 A [GitHub action](.github/workflow/release-master-pr.yml) will kick off.
 1. Wait a little for the action to finish, then check the PR to master that was created.

 Note that it is assumed a release is always merged into master.
 Should a release PR be closed without merging, the next one will not include all changes but just those from the latest release.
 (For example when a patch is requested on reviewing the release PR).
-In this case you should manually add a link to the other included release(s) in the PR body.
+In this case you should manually add a link to the other included release(s) in the PR body..

 ## 🎋 Branches